fgcartographix/big-data-spring2017/week6/06_part1_front_end_environments.md

 * Locate the folder named **images** that you copied to your web directory. *You will find one image here named **cat.jpg**.
 Here you store all subsequent images you want to use in your page.*
 * Use the **img** tag to link to that image in your **index.html**

-Your file structure, once the **images** folder is created and you have copied **cat.png**.
+Your file structure, once the **images** folder is created and you have copied **cat.jpg**.
 In other words, the image is now being served.

 ![file structure](http://duspviz.mit.edu/wp-content/uploads/2015/01/file-structure-images1.png)

 Now we can add the image to our index.html.
 The following line of code uses the img tag, and then links to our image.
 We will use the **src** attribute to name the source of the image.
 The image is coming from our own server, we don't need to go externally to get it, so we can put the name of the folder and image as our image address.

 Copy and paste this following line in between the **body** tags in your **index.html**, after your last paragraph.

-*Can you add another image, perhaps one showing Pennsylvania?*

 If you want to add an image from another page, you can simply include the URL at which the image is located.
 The following links to an image on Wikimedia.